 Inaccuracies & inefficiencies in diagnosing, treating and documenting cases at the point of care, and unavailable and lack of accessible patient information and documentation are known to result in financial losses for physicians and hospitals, primarily because of payer denials.
 Based on the U.S. government accountability office the aggregate application denial rate across the U.S. is stated to be 19 percentage which results in financial losses to the Revenue Cycle Management (RCM) process.
+In this article, we will discuss about ways to optimize workflow for wound care for faster Reimbursement.

 Processes are part of workflows.
 For an efficient outcome, clinical and documentation practices are required to be optimized.
 Getting the right mix between operational workflows and efficient clinical practices, together with the solid documentation system, is the only way to optimize for patient wound care treatment.
 Below are a few processes to set an effective and efficient workflow to help faster reimbursement in wound care practice.